 This is exactly how an internist works.
 An internist is a non-surgical doctor, a medical specialist in General Internal Medicine (GIM) who concerns himself with diseases and treats them with medicine.
 A pulmonologist (who specializes in lung diseases), for example, is an internist, as is a gastroenterologist (digestive system), a cardiologist (heart), a nephrologist (kidneys) and an oncologist (cancer).
 Internists treat diabetes, cardiovascular diseases, blood diseases, inflammatory diseases, in fact all kinds of diseases, as long as an operation is not required.

 Like Hercule Poirot, an internist prefers to solve problems with a list.
 Poirot starts his analysis with the crime, asking “What happened?”
 An internist starts with the patient’s complaint and asks “What is the problem?”
 Then they both isolate the problem and restrict themselves to a well-defined summary of potential culprits.
 Poirot asks himself which of those present could have committed the murder, while an internist asks himself what might be the possible causes of the complaint.
 This is known in medicine as drawing up a differential diagnosis.
 Agatha Christie usually made it easy for Poirot to draw up his list by limiting the number of people at the scene of the crime, but internists too no longer have such a difficult time as formerly in drafting a differential diagnosis.
 Medicine has advanced so far in the past 50 years that, for most complaints and disorders, it is easy to look up a list of possible causes in a manual, in summary articles, in the medical-scientific literature or on the Internet.
-An internist thus has a list of differential diagnoses ready in no time.“A doctor trying to find out what is wrong with a patient resembles a detective searching for the perpetrator: identifying the cause of a disease is like looking for the motive for a crime.”
+An internist thus has a list of differential diagnoses ready in no time.

 Then it is time to analyse the evidence and clues.
 Poirot interrogates and investigates and, if necessary, calls others in to assist.
 An internist also questions his patient, not only about his current complaint, but also his general state of health, his medical history and family.
 He examines the patient, requests supplementary tests—blood tests, for example, or X-rays—and will, if necessary, ask the advice of a specialist in another area.
 Essentially, both Poirot and the internist focus on all potential perpetrators, and not only on the most likely ones.